One Pennsylvania town could serve as State of the Union bellwether

 Breaking News Emails

-In 2006, then-city mayor Lou Barletta brought the national gaze to Hazleton when he pushed for a city ordinance that fined landlords for renting to undocumented immigrants and denied business permits to employers who hired undocumented immigrants.
+In 2006, then-Mayor Lou Barletta brought the national gaze to Hazleton when he pushed for a city ordinance that fined landlords for renting to undocumented immigrants and denied business permits to employers who hired undocumented immigrants.

 Barletta, who served in the House of Representatives before losing a Senate race to Bob Casey in 2018, pursued the crackdown as the city’s demographics were changing drastically.
 Hazleton’s growing industrial parks were drawing more Hispanics to the city while white residents were leaving the area.
-White people made up 95 percent of Hazleton's population in 2000.
-By 2010, they represented nearly 70 percent, according to the U.S. Census.
+In 2000, white people made up 95 percent of Hazleton's population of 25,000.
+By 2010, they represented nearly 70 percent, according to the Census Bureau.

-The ACLU and local groups sued after the city council passed the ordinance, and the law was ruled unconstitutional a year later.
-Soon, the deeply in debt city of Hazleton was saddled with more than $1 million in legal fees that it’s still trying to dig its way out from.
+The ACLU and groups sued after the City Council passed the ordinance, and the law was ruled unconstitutional a year later.
+Soon, Hazleton, already deep in debt, was saddled with more than $1 million in legal fees that it’s still trying to dig its way out from.

-Now, after a rocky months-long government shutdown, residents will closely watch Trump’s State of the Union on Tuesday to gain insight into how the White House plans to move forward on immigration — policy changes that could impact many in this small city.
+Now, after a rocky monthslong government shutdown, residents will closely watch Trump’s State of the Union on Tuesday to gain insight into how the White House plans to move forward on immigration — policy changes that could affect many in this small city in Luzerne County, which heavily supported Trump in 2016.

-The majority of the dozen people NBC News interviewed in Hazleton said that they believe they are beginning to see a progressive tipping point along the immigration line here, though there is still a large divide between those who identify as Democrats and Republicans.
+The majority of the dozen people NBC News interviewed in Hazleton said that they believe they are beginning to see a progressive tipping point along the immigration line here, though there is still a large divide between Democrats and Republicans.

 But the lack of compromise over immigration in Washington appeared to disgruntle many voters and leaders in Hazleton, which sits in a county that broke with past trends by favoring a Republican, Trump, in the last presidential election.